Looking for work as a babysitter or nanny

-We encourage parents to conduct their own screenings using our background check tools.
-To learn more about our committment to keep your family safe, visit the Trust & Safety center.
+We encourage parents to conduct their own screenings using the background check tools.
+See what each of the badges covered, or learn more about keeping your family safe by visiting the Trust & Safety Center.

-- Willing to consider a full time position
+- Willing to consider either a part time or full time position

 Willing to care for 2 children per sitting